A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 \subsubsection{Initial Distribution}

-In heavy ion collisions the \Js, which would be produced in the initial hard NN collisions in absence of a medium, are not observed finally because they dissolve into \cc quarks when they pass the (high temperature) QPG. \cc can only form a stable \J when the QGP temperature falls below $T^{\Jm}_{\rm diss}$.
+\JA{In our simulations of heavy ion collisions, a global shadowing of 50\% is applied for most of the observables analyzed in this section.
+For the production of $c$ and $\bar{c}$ quarks at low $p_T$, such a value leads to a D-meson production compatible with the results stemming from the more sophisticated EPS09 shadowing combined with MC$@_s$HQ in \cite{Nahrgang:2016lst}. } The \Js~, which would be produced in absence of a medium in the initial hard NN collisions, are not observed finally because they dissolve into \cc quarks when they pass the (high temperature) QGP. \cc can only form a stable \J when the QGP temperature falls below $T^{\Jm}_{\rm diss}$.
 In practice we apply the following description: When a $c$-quark arrives for the first time in a region with $T<{T^{\Jm}_{\rm diss}}$ we calculate its probability to form a $J/\psi$ with all $\bar{c}$, which are already satisfying this condition:

-$n_{\bar c}$ is the number of active charm anti-quarks (means from a region of the QGP with $T<{T^{\Jm}_{\rm diss}}$). $k$ is the index of the $c$-quark, which has passed the dissociation temperature at time t. l is the index of a $\bar c $ quark which is active. $r^{cm}(k,l)(q^{cm}(k,l))$ stand for the relative distance in coordinate (momentum) space of the kl pair in the pair center of mass system.
+In this expression, $n_{\bar c}$ is the number of active charm anti-quarks (means from a region of the QGP with $T<{T^{\Jm}_{\rm diss}}$), $k$ is the index of the $c$-quark which has passed the dissociation temperature at time $t$, $l$ is the index of a $\bar c $ quark which is active. $r^{cm}(k,l)(q^{cm}(k,l))$ stand for the relative distance in coordinate (momentum) space of the $\{k,l\}$ pair in the pair center of mass system.
 The sum of all these contributions for all $c$-quarks (and analogously those for all $\bar c$ quarks) is the initial \J distribution